-EU seeks unified action against virus as case count mounts
+EU urges border health checks as virus case count mounts

 “If we are acting in one way it would be much better for all of us,” he said.

-“A lot of people are of course concerned now, and the responsibility for us is to limit contagion and protect capacity,” said EU Home Affairs Commissioner Ylva Johansson.
+“A lot of people are of course concerned now, and the responsibility for us is to limit contagion and protect capacity,” said Home Affairs Commissioner Ylva Johansson.
 “All measures should be coordinated, operational, proportionate and effective.”

 Many EU meetings have been canceled due to the virus, with these talks being among the rare exceptions.
-Two ministerial sessions, between health and interior ministers, were held via video-conference this week.
+Two ministerial sessions, between health and justice ministers, were held via video-conference this week.

-The ministers were also expected to discuss the 30-day travel ban imposed by President Donald Trump on Europeans leaving the 26-nation ID check-free zone, known as the Schengen Area, to the United States.
+The ministers were also expected to discuss the 30-day travel ban imposed by President Donald Trump on Europeans leaving the Schengen Area for the United States.
 EU leaders have lamented that the move was taken without consultation involving a disease that knows no borders.

-The Schengen area includes many EU members but also other countries including Switzerland, Norway and Iceland.
+The Schengen area includes many EU members but also others like Switzerland, Norway and Iceland.

 The measures announced by Trump don’t apply to the United Kingdom, Ireland or any of the Balkan countries.
 He has branded COVID-19 a “foreign virus” and claimed that European travelers “seeded” infection clusters in the United States.